Financial Information System

 |12.||V.P. or Dean or Director:||Signature of Provost, Vice Provost, Vice President, Dean or Director.|

-There are two forms that are used to correct or adjust previous budget entries.
-A list of the Allocated and Non-Allocated Funds is available on the Budget Website under Annual budget preparation.
+Allocated Budget Transfers and Non-allocated Funds Transfers are used to correct or adjust previous budget entries.
+A list of the Allocated and Non-Allocated Funds is available on the Budget Office website.

 1. B0100 budget revenue entries follow the budget transfer entry for the increase and decrease of budget entries.